 Internships are a very helpful way to learn more about psychology through first-hand experiences, to explore career options in psychology, and to become a more competitive applicant for both graduate school and jobs.
-The Department of Psychology will be offering an internship course — PSYC 393 – during the Summer 2013 semester that will be taught by Dr. Meyers.
+The Department of Psychology will be offering an internship course — PSYC 393 – during the Fall 2014 semester that will be taught by Dr. Meyers.
 PSYC 393 is a three credit class that counts towards the psychology major and towards graduation.

 Students will select a 150-hour internship placement at an approved site that interests them.
 Undergraduates also will participate in an online component of the class that involves weekly discussion postings, readings, and written assignments about their site work.
 This opportunity is open to both Chicago and Schaumburg students, and can even be completed out of state with appropriate arrangements.

 Finding a site

 Undergraduates will find their sites for the internship class with the support and assistance of the university.
 The site must be an organized setting (such as a social service agency, a charitable organization, a hospital) rather than an informal arrangement (such as babysitting or assisting a neighbor in need).
 The internship must involve direct interactions with clients or the target group rather than requiring you to perform clerical or other administrative tasks that do not connect as well to psychology.
 The site must have a designated supervisor.
 This person must be available to provide training, answer questions, and provide you with appropriate feedback.
 Supervisors must be sufficiently knowledgeable about your performance so that they can complete the required evaluation forms, and should hold at minimum a college degree.

 Keep in mind that the 150 hours do not include any training that the site requires.
 Also, students cannot double-count hours serving at the site with any paid employment or other college-related, credit bearing experience.
 Please note that undergraduate internships in psychology are unpaid as well.